pr4bh4sh/adb-on-docker/README.md

+# Archived: Docker now supports mounting the USB bus out of the box so this approach is unnecessary.

 # adb-on-docker
 This vagrant box contains docker>docker container with adb.
-It support mounting of android device connected to host with usb.
+It supports the mounting of Android devices connected to the host with USB.
 Modify the Vagrant file for the USB filer for working with your machine.

 ## Pre-Req:
-1. Vagrant is installed on machine.
+1. Vagrant is installed on the machine.
-2. virtualbox-extension-pack installed on machine.
+2. virtualbox-extension-pack installed on the machine.

 ## Steps:
 1. Clone repo